 Most commercial wines are sold “ready to drink” and are not meant to be stored for a long time.
 Aging wine is a very difficult process that requires perfect conditions of temperature and humidity, conditions that can’t be easily achieved without proper equipment.
 Storing wine is instead relatively easy: wine bottles should be kept away from direct sunlight and laying on their side to keep the cork wet (a dry cork will shrink and let some air into the bottle).
 Once opened, some wines need to rest briefly in a decanter both to allow sediments to deposit and to promote some “aeration.”
 Though slightly controversial, aeration is considered beneficial to “soften” strong red wines, reducing the harshness of their tannins.
-Aeration is generally not recommended for white wines and more delicate reds as it may disperse some of their aroma and is never recommended for sparkling wines.
+Aeration is generally not recommended for white wines and more delicate reds as it may disperse some of their aromas and is never recommended for sparkling wines.